The Benefits of a Raw Diet for Your Cat

 Improved Digestion

 Cats are obligate carnivores, they must eat meat.
-Their digestive systems are adapted specifically for a meat based diet.
-A cat's digestive tract is short and acidic, and processes a species-appropriate raw diet highly efficiently in about 12 hours.
+There are no vegan cats.
+Their digestive systems are adapted specifically for a meat-based diet.
+A cat's digestive tract is short and acidic, and processes species-appropriate raw food highly efficiently in about 12 hours.
 This gives very little time for bacteria to proliferate, so cats are naturally resistant to food poisoning.³

 Cats have no requirement for carbohydrates and limited ability to digest them.
-For cats, a raw meat diet is more digestible than a diet of plant based foods.
+A raw cat food diet is more digestible than a diet of plant-based foods.
 Because they evolved eating a diet with almost no carbohydrates, they have only one enzyme system capable of handling them.
-This is quite different from humans and dogs who have multiple enzyme systems that digest carbohydrates.
+This is quite different from humans and dogs, both having multiple enzyme systems that digest carbohydrates.

 Greatly Reduced Stool Odor and Volume